-Our team had a fantastic time in Scotland last weekend, swimming in some of the most stunning lochs in The Great Glen Swim Challenge 2020.
+Our team had a fantastic time in Scotland over the August Bank Holiday weekend, swimming in some of the most stunning lochs in The Great Glen Swim Challenge 2020.

 Totalling a colossal nearly 50 miles of swimming across lochs in The Great Glen in Scotland over three days, the event was held by Tri-4-Life as part of its 20-year anniversary celebrations.